Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Underground/Kitchens.md

 ---

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > The walls of the Kitchen are a grey granite.
 Much of the room is taken up various ovens, cookers, sinks, shelves and work surfaces.
 There is an area dedicated to storing ingredients in the back.
 >^IntroText

 ### Connections